 Few cities match the iconic status that Paris boasts in the imagination of travelers.
 In fashion, gastronomy, the arts, she is queen.
 As you visit the different 'quartiers' of the City of Lights her moods shift from gritty to sophisticated, Haute Couture to punk.
 There is always something new to discover in Paris beyond the legendary sights and museums we all know so well.
 This fabled city has a way of getting under your skin and feeling instantly familiar to all who wander her hypnotic streets and linger at her inviting cafes.

-Nestled in the corner of rural south-west France stands Pau, the capital of the Béarn region and bastion of history and culture.
-The town occupies a unique geographical position in the foothills of the Pyrenees.
-With its awe-inspiring views of the mountain range, Pau is only a few hundred kilometres from the major towns of Bourdeaux and Toulouse and even closer to Spain and the Atlantic Ocean.
-A springboard to sunny beaches, snow-capped mountains, Pau’s pretty streets and excellent gastronomy are enough to ensure leaving will be difficult.
+Nestled in the corner of rural south-west France stands Pau, the capital of the Béarn province, a bastion of history and culture.
+The town occupies a unique geographical position in the foothills of the Pyrenées.
+With its awe-inspiring views of the mountain range, Pau is only a few hundred kilometres from the major towns of Bordeaux and Toulouse, and even closer to Spain and the Atlantic Ocean.
+A springboard to sunny beaches or snow-capped mountains, Pau’s pretty streets and excellent gastronomy are enough to ensure leaving will be difficult.